Here are some of the very best materials and resources that we found to be invaluable during our homeschooling experience!

 These workbooks are very affordable and if you have minimal space, they are a fabulous and concise way to feel confident that your child is on par with the learning expectations of his or her grade.

-Even if you're just looking for something to fill in the gaps or keep the learning rolling over the summer vacation, these Summer Brain Quest workbooks are a great choice!
+Even if you're just looking for something to just fill in the gaps or keep the learning rolling throughout the summer vacation, these Summer Brain Quest workbooks are a great choice!

 We wrote a whole post on the Brain Quest materials, so if you want to read more, take a look at that Brain Quest post here.

-The Brain Quest Question/Answer Decks are a super fun way to learn and/or review the concepts for each grade.
+The Brain Quest Smart Cards are a super fun way to learn and/or review the concepts for each grade.

-In addition to the age and grade level decks, there are other Question and Answer Decks such as Reading Comprehension, Brain Quest for the Car, Brain Quest America, Presidents and now Math Decks focused for 1st, 2nd and 3rd grades.
+In addition to the age and grade level decks, there are other Question and Answer Smart Card decks such as Reading Comprehension, Brain Quest for the Car, Brain Quest America, Presidents and now Math Decks focused for 1st, 2nd and 3rd grades.

 Age and Grade-specific decks for toddlers through 7th grade.